CyberScan

 Discover →Origins

-Graylog was born in Hamburg in 2009 as a personal project by Lennart Koopmann, computer science student, with the idea of creating an open source log management server as alternative to the commercial tools then dominant.
+Graylog was born in Hamburg in 2009 as a personal project by Lennart Koopmann, a computer science student, with the idea of creating an Open Source log management server as an alternative to the commercial tools then dominant.
 The code was published on GitHub and the community grew progressively.

 In 2012 TORCH GmbH (later Graylog, Inc.) was founded to support commercial development.
 The main headquarters is today in Houston, Texas, with technical presence in Hamburg.